London for Dogs - Mudchute Park & Farm

 Best for: Awesome themed areas.
 Think Dino-chicken World, the Meerkat Lookout and Rainforest Retreat.

-Comprising of two farms, Hayes Hill and Holyfield Hall, Lee Valley Park Farms features vegetable plots and plenty of opportunities to see animals large and small – including cows, pigs, chickens, rabbits and guinea pigs.
-For utmost excitement, there's soft play on offer in the Bundle Barn, while the Hilltop Adventure Zone includes a spider climbing tower and a giant jumping pillow.
+Comprising two farms – Hayes Hill and Holyfield Hall – Lee Valley Park Farms features vegetable plots and plenty of opportunities to see animals large and small.
+Their livestock includes cows, pigs, chickens, rabbits and guinea pigs.
+If the kids need a runaround, there's also a soft play area in the Bundle Barn, while the Hilltop Adventure Zone includes a spider climbing tower and a giant jumping pillow.

 Anything else I need to know?
-Be sure to check their website for special events on that day, and if you have the time do also hit up the nearby River Lee Country Park for walking trails and more wildlife watching.
+Be sure to check their website for special events on that day, and, if you have the time, hit up the nearby River Lee Country Park for walking trails and more wildlife watching.

 Advertising